 - If you contributed to the Canada Pension Plan, Retraite Québec takes those contributions into account when determining entitlement to benefits and calculating the amount of your pension.

 - If you participated in the pension plan of a country with which Québec has a social security agreement, those years of contribution can be added to your participation in the Québec Pension Plan, possibly granting you eligibility for a disability pension.

 Requirements for a severe and permanent disability to be recognized by our team of medical professionals

 Your disability is recognized as severe and permanent if you are unable to do any type of full-time work.
 We do not consider your disability to be severe if you can do work that takes your limitations into account and for which you would earn more than $16 029 in 2018.
 Your severe disability must also be permanent.
 A severe disability is permanent if it is expected to last indefinitely, without any possibility for improvement.

 Temporary disability (or temporary incapacity to work) is not covered under the Québec Pension Plan.

 Factors such as language, the availability of work and place of residence are not taken into account in the medical evaluation of a contributor's ability to work.

 If you are age 60 to 65

-For contributors age 60 to 65 to be deemed to be disabled by Retraite Québec because they are unable to do their regular work, they must show that they recently worked, that is, that they contributed to the Plan for at least 4 of the last 6 years in their contributory period.
+Contributors aged 60 to 65 can be deemed to be disabled because they are unable to do their regular work if they contributed to the Plan for at least 4 of the last 6 years in their contributory period.